 Providing timely and satisfactory customer service is a challenge for banking institutions.
 The banks’ advisory teams are far outnumbered by the millions of customers and investors who need important information regarding their financial accounts and investments every minute.
 In addition to having to respond to a multitude of queries simultaneously, the financial advisors also need to quickly access the requisite financial information and provide only relevant facts to the clients in a way they can easily understand.

-Reporting automation tools can assist the advisors by automatically generating custom and personalized reports with the necessary information regarding the accounts and assets of every customer.
+Reporting automation tools can assist the advisors by automatically generating custom and personalized portfolio analysis reports with the necessary information regarding the accounts and assets of every customer.
 Also, these reports can also be shared with the customers to ensure they have all the information they need without having to repeatedly contact their advisors or relationship managers.

 By leveraging reporting automation and machine learning, businesses can not only automate their day-to-day operations but also enhance their strategic decision-making.
-This is exactly why so many organizations are utilizing AI-based tools like Phrazor to make sense of the large volumes of data generated by them and translate this data into actionable intelligence.
+This is exactly why so many organizations are utilizing augmented analytics tools like Phrazor to make sense of the large volumes of data generated by them and translate this data into actionable intelligence.
 Phrazor uses natural language generation technology to convert large volumes of structured data into concise reports with a conversational tone.
 Result?
 Businesses are able to make highly-informed, proactive decisions!